 During the first quarter of 2025, the recycled PET prices in Germany reached 1307 USD/MT in March.
 January started off on a downward track as a result of lower downstream procurement and less activity in the packaging sector.
 A slight rebound in early February, however, indicated that market sentiment was improving.
 By March, domestic demand was increased by restocking inventory and lowering imports from Eastern Europe.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the recycled PET prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing recycled PET prices.

 Q1 2025: